n1cfury/FuriousRecon/README.md

 - Target name
 - The output from the nmap commands
 - A txt file to document findings.
-- An HTML file to view nmap results and findings
+- HTML files to view nmap results from each scan
+- Organizes findings: images (for screenshots), tools used, nmap scans

 ### Running the script, and what to expect.